SHA-2: Comparison of SHA functions

 In the table below, internal state means the "internal hash sum" after each compression of a data block.

 In the bitwise operations column, "Rot" stands for rotate no carry, and "Shr" stands for right logical shift.
 All of these algorithms employ modular addition in some fashion except for SHA-3.

 More detailed performance measurements on modern processor architectures are given in the table below.

 The performance numbers labeled 'x86' were running using 32-bit code on 64-bit processors, whereas the 'x86-64' numbers are native 64-bit code.
 While SHA-256 is designed for 32-bit calculations, it does benefit from code optimized for 64-bit processors on the x86 architecture.
 32-bit implementations of SHA-512 are significantly slower than their 64-bit counterparts.
 Variants of both algorithms with different output sizes will perform similarly, since the message expansion and compression functions are identical, and only the initial hash values and output sizes are different.
 The best implementations of MD5 and SHA-1 perform between 4.5 and 6 cycles per byte on modern processors.

 Testing was performed by the University of Illinois at Chicago on their hydra8 system running an Intel Xeon E3-1275 V2 at a clock speed of 3.5 GHz, and on their hydra9 system running an AMD A10-5800K APU at a clock speed of 3.8 GHz.
 The referenced cycles per byte speeds above are the median performance of an algorithm digesting a 4,096 byte message using the SUPERCOP cryptographic benchmarking software.
 The MiB/s performance is extrapolated from the CPU clockspeed on a single core; real-world performance will vary due to a variety of factors.

 Implementations

-Below is a list of cryptography libraries that support SHA-2:
+Cryptography libraries that support SHA-2: